Spooky Scorpio Season Wants You To Lean Into Your Magical Side

 We're arguably in one of the most intense times of 2020.
+We're inching closer and closer to the presidential election.
 We're nervously waiting and watching to see if a second wave of COVID-19 is coming.
 Tensions are running high.
-And Scorpio season, which arrives on 22nd October, typically would be adding fuel to the fire.
+And Scorpio season, which arrives on October 22, typically would be adding fuel to the fire.
 But this year, that's not necessarily the case.

 The Scorpion is the most deep and intense sign of the zodiac.
 But 2020's Scorpio season is actually a bit mellower than usual, says Narayana Montúfar, senior astrologer for Astrology.com.
 "Once the Sun leaves Libra, it will finally be free from the stressful squares from the Capricorn planets," she explains.
 So while Scorpio season is usually a time of brooding and mystery, thanks to Mars retrograde, this year's energy looks a little different — lighthearted, even.